doicm/WOFFMRandomizer/README.md

 Description:
 =====================================================================
 This mod is designed to work with World of Final Fantasy: Maxima for Steam.
-However, it may work without Maxima expansion, but I have no way of testing it.
+The regular version without the expansion will not work.

 These are the features currently implemented for randomizing: